MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Possible values: true / false / null
 ```

-If `true`, RPC filters defined in `RpcNamedPipesFilters.txt` will be enabled.
+If `true`, RPC filters defined in the `RpcNamedPipesFilters.txt` file will be enabled using a startup script.

-If `false`, RPC filters are not enabled.
+If `false`, any pre-existing RPC filters will be deleted using a startup script.

-If `null` this setting is not managed.
+If `null`, RPC filters will not be changed by the GPO.

 ### EnableLocalIPsecRules